kyak15/kyak15/README.md

 - 📶 Learning about Computer Networking with Sockets

-## 🎓 About Me
+## 🎓 My Background

 I am currently studying CS at Oregon State.
 Prior to beginning my degree there, I received a Bachelors of Science in Biology at Ramapo College of NJ.
 During my senior year, I learned about computational methods within Biology, and was fascinated about the possibilites CS holds.
 I began to self teach, until I felt prepared to return to school.
 Since starting, I have completed coursework in classes like Data Structures and Algorithms, Software Engineering, Introduction to Databases, Web Development, Computer Architecture and Assembly, Parallel Programming, and Operating Systems.

 ## 🌐 Connect with me: